-Fannie Mae’s mortgage solution for borrower’s with student loan debt now allows a mortgage company to ignore student loan debt where the child is the primary borrower.
-Also in this are car loans and credit cards that parents co-sign for their children.
-Obviously the borrower has to prove they’re not the primary borrower for the accounts, before a lender will exclude them from the debt to income calculations.
+Fannie Mae’s mortgage solution for borrowers with student loan debt now allows a mortgage company to ignore student loan debt where the child is the primary borrower.
+Also in this are car loans and credit cards that parents co-sign for their children (but not mortgages parents co-sign for).
+Obviously, the borrower has to prove they’re not the primary borrower for the accounts before a lender will exclude them from the debt-to-income calculations.

 Per Fannie Mae